 What is Time Doctor?

-Time Doctor is a powerful productivity tracking software that’s used by large companies like Verizon, and small businesses, like Thrive Market, to easily keep track of, and boost their in-house and remote employees productivity.
+Time Doctor is a powerful productivity tracking software that’s used by large companies and small businesses to easily keep track of, and boost their in-house and remote employees productivity.

 With this productivity software, you’ll be able to: